kbreidenbach/GadZarks/README.md

 - The required fonts were not available for Android, and I could not download.
 Close alternative shown
 - Border image does not appear to display correctly in emulator, but appears correct in IntelliJ designer
+- Double digit cell labels sometime only display first character in emulator, clicking on and off to another cell sometimes displays full number

 Additions
 ---------